UD-CISC374/educational-game-design-document-team-9-kalloyan-s-adam-j/egdd.md

 - Mini game 1:
   - Use the mouse to catch beavers
-  - Beavers move across the screen
+  - Beavers and other animals randomly pop up on the screen
+  - Clicking on the other animals risks scaring away the beavers
 - Mini game 2:
-  - Sail a boat using the arrow keys
+  - Sail a boat using mouse
   - Crashing into obstacles will damage the boat
-  - Collect the cargo
   - Obstacles will float down vertically
+  - 3 crashes and the player must restart the mini game
 - Mini game 3 :
-  - Use the right and left arrow keys to move a pan
+  - Use the mouse to move a pan
   - Gold and other debris will flow down a stream
   - When a piece of gold collides with the pan it will be collected
+  - When debris hits the pan it disables it for a short period of time
 - General
   - Select point on map to start level
-  - Progress through game be beating the mini games
+  - Progress through game by beating the mini games

 # Learning Aspects